cardano-foundation/CIPs/CIP-0072/README.md

 ### Who Is The Owner?
 Smart contracts are ownerless, it has been debated that there could be multiple claims to the same dApps from different parties.

-She standard doesn't prevent anyone from making a claim, so it's up to the different operator to their diligence work and make their own choices of whom they trust.
-The signature should give the most confidence as anyone can collect known public keys from known devs (i.e sundaeswap, minswap, wingriders, etc ).
-Future CIP revisions can include DID's and Verifiable Credentials.
+The standard doesn't prevent anyone from making a claim, so it's up to the different operator to their diligence work and make their own choices of whom they trust.
+The signature should give the most confidence as anyone can collect known public keys from known development companies.
+Future CIP revisions can include DID's and Verifiable Credentials to tackle this problem in a more elegant way.

 ### DIDs
 Since DIDs / Verifiable Credetials are not yet widely used in Cardano ecosystem, usage of them in this initial CIP version has been descoped.